ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 ## Taking a snapshot
 {: #volume-snapshot}

+The snapshot interface allows you to create a relationship between your source disks and a target disks (target disks are created as part of the snapshot API) at time **T1**.
+The snapshot API tracks the delta changes done to the source disk beyond time **T1**.
+This enables the user to restore the source disks to their **T1** state at later point in time.

+There are several use cases for the snapshot feature.
+For example, an administrator plans to upgrade the middleware on his system but would like to be able to revert to its original state before proceeding with an upgrade.
+If the middleware fails, the administrator can restore the source disk to its previous state.
+To accomplish this, the administrator would perform the following steps:

+1. Initiate the snapshot API with the source disks where the middleware information resides.
+2. Upgrade the middleware.
+3. If the upgrade fails, restore the source disks by using the snapshot created in the previous step.
+4. If the upgrade succeeds, delete the snapshot created in the first step.

+You can initiate multiple snapshot operations.
+However, these concurrent snapshot operations occur on a different set of disks.
+{: note}

 **Best Practices**

 - Before you take a snapshot, ensure that all of the data is flushed to the disk.
-If you take a snapshot on a running virtual machine (VM) and did not flush the file system, you might lose some content.
+If you take a snapshot on a running virtual machine (VM) and did not flush the file system, you might lose some content that is residing in memory.

 **Use cases**